orbs-network/orbs-spec/pos-architecture/contracts.md

 ### elections
 The election contract connects the delegation contract with the committee, guardians registration and certification contracts.
 In addition, the election contract implements the voting logic both for voteUnready and voteOut manages the node state machine notification readyForCommittee and readyToSynct.
 Upon a notification from the delegation contract the elections contract calculates the participant's new effective stake and updates the committee contract.
 Upon a guardian’s readyForCommittee, the committee, the election contract validates that the guardian is registered and not voted-out and requests the committee contract to add it.
 If a guardian was voted-unready or voted-out, the elections contract requests the committee contract to remove it from the committee.

+> please note the committie is seperate on each netwrok ETH or Polygon.
+Guardians who are not registered on Polygon for instance, can not be elected for committee in this network.

 ### committee
 The committee contract manages the current committee state.
 The committee contract holds the current committee members and their weights.
 Upon an effective stake change notice from the election contract, the committee contract updates the committee member weight and emits an update event.
 On a request to join the committee, the committee member checks that candidate is qualified to join, if the candidate weight is higher than the committee member with the lowest weight, the candidate will join the committee instead of the minimal weight guardian.
 Upon a change in the committee members list or their certification, the contact notifies the stakingRewards and FeesAndBootstrap contracts on the leaving and joining members to update their rewards state.

 ### stakingRewards
 The stakingRewards contract manages the staking rewards state of the participants in the PoS ecosystem.
 The staking rewards architecture is based on the rewards per share architecture common in framing pools.
 The contract architecture was designed for Orbs PoS architecture which is based on 3 levels: global allocation, committee guardians receiving their share based on their weight, and delegators receiving a portion of their guardian rewards based on their stake.
 The staking rewards contract is updated on two events: an update to a delegator stake, and a change in guardian’s committee membership.
 A participant may claim his staking rewards that are staked in the staking contract and the system state is updated accordingly.
 The staking withdraws funds from the stakingRewardsWallet holds tokens up to the total unclaimed amount for all participants.

+> Rewards in $DAI and $ORBS on Polygon network will be given in ERC-20 equivalent on the Polygon network.

 ### feesAndBootstrapRewards
 The feesAndBootstrapRewards contract manages the fees and bootstrap rewards state of the guardians.
 The fees and bootstrap rewards architecture is similar to the architecture of the stakingRewards contract.
 The contract architecture is based on 2 levels: global allocation, committee guardians.
 The feesAndBootstrapRewards collects fees from two instances of fees wallets the certificated and general virtual chains fees.
 In addition the feesAndBootstrapRewards withdraws bootstrap rewards from the bootstrap wallet.
 The may hold tokens up to the total unclaimed amount for all guardians.